-Best Mountain Bike Bells
+Best Bicycle Bells

 The original Oi was a beautiful bell, but had some problems — mostly that it was quiet.
 The Luxe version brings a new design with a stronger striker, as well as more metal in the construction.
 It’ll last longer, should work more effectively to let people know you’re coming down the trail, and still looks amazingly good.